The Voronov Plot: Plot

-The next day, Blake infiltrates the Lubyanka disguised as a KGB officer with a fake transfer order regarding Nastasya, but Olrik awaits him and unmasks him.
+The next day, Blake infiltrates the Lubyanka disguised as a KGB officer with a fake transfer order regarding Nastasia, but Olrik awaits him and unmasks him.
 After defeating the colonel, Blake and Nastasia manage to escape after a chase through the city.
 However, Nastasia is severely wounded in the head by a bullet fired by Olrik and she faints right after telling Blake "the doll has a black head".
 The same night, Blake travels to Leninskiye Gory Park to meet Pouskachoi, but Olrik is waiting for him again.
 About to be captured, the captain is saved by the arrival of Reeves and Mortimer who discovered the betrayal of Miss Sneek.
 After a shootout, Mortimer begins pursuing Olrik, who manages to throw the sample into the Moskva River.
-In the Park, Pouskachoi utters before dying the sentence "the world of childhood", the name of a shop of toys in Moscow.
+In the Park, Pouskachoi utters before dying the sentence "the world of childhood", the name of a toyshop in Moscow.
 Mortimer, protected by his guest status, decides to go there and get back without problem a Russian doll that contains the bacterium Z sample.

 A few days later, both British are back in their country through a deception.
 While Professor Mortimer and his team start their research on the bacterium, Captain Blake reports to the Committee of Security.
 He advises not to warn, for the moment, the Americans of the threat, for fear of starting a new world war and feeling there's something else going on behind the whole affair.
 In Moscow, Voronov, mad with rage, charges Olrik to retrieve or destroy the sample stolen by suggesting that the Kremlin is involved.
 He decides to put his plan into action, and in the following days, several personalities, American and European, die suddenly.
 On his side, thanks to a mole placed at the CSIR, Olrik manages to retrieve the samples and set fire to the laboratory.
 Fortunately, Mortimer had put away a sample and this last one is duplicated and sent to several laboratories across the country to reduce the risk.